 7 Ways to Reduce Eye and Vision Problems

 I don’t know about your kids, but our kids love to play on their Samsung tablets, on the Playstation and on our iPhones.
 I think the usage of technology is a lot higher now than it was when I was a kid, and that being the case, there is a higher need for our children to wear glasses.
 Of my 3 boys, 2 of them need to wear glasses on a regular basis.
 I found out that both boys needed glasses during an exam with their pediatrician.
-From there we visited an optometrist and it was confirmed they needed to wear eyeglasses.
+From there we visited ophthalmology services and it was confirmed they needed to wear eyeglasses.

 The use of technology among our children both at home and in the classroom has increased over the years.
 According to a new survey from the American Optometric Association (AOA), parents drastically underestimate the time their children spend on digital devices.
 Another AOA survey reported that 83 percent of children between the ages of 10 and 17 estimate they use an electronic device for three or more hours each day.
 And yet another AOA survey of parents revealed that only 40 percent of parents believe their children use an electronic device for that same amount of time.
 Most parents believe the time their kids spend time using technology is far less than what it is.

 With the use of technology on the rise comes the increase of cases of digital eye strain – a temporary vision condition caused by prolonged use of technology.
 Eighty percent of children surveyed report to have experienced burning, itchy or tired eyes after using electronic devices for long periods of time.
 Not only is digital eye strain experienced, but other symptoms are as well, including headaches, fatigue, loss of focus, blurred vision, double vision or head and neck pain.
+In this day and age, there are many reasons you may have a shorter attention span, some of which are related to the technology you use.

 Optometrist are growing increasingly concerned about the types of light that are emitted from everyday electronic devices.
 The high-energy, short-wavelength blue light and their rays can affect and even age the eyes.
 As parents, we want to protect our children and keep them safe.
 The American Optometric Association recommends a few ways we can help to protect our children‘s eyes and prevent or reduce eye and vision problems associated with digital eye strain and exposure to blue light.